Aelia Eudocia: Book 2: The Confession

+Influences and scholarship

+In her versification of the prose into hexameters, Eudocia was influenced by many previous ancient poets and authors.
+This poem represents her wider literary tradition of marrying her pagan upbringing and classical education with her Christian faith.
+Homer was a vital linguistic and thematic model for the poem.
+Other influences include Apollonius, Hesiod, the Greek romance novels, and later, imperial poets such as Oppian.
+The poem also contains numerous hapax legomena.
+Bevegni gives a general overview of her lexical influences, calling the poem a linguistic pastiche.

+Eudocia's poetry has been understudied; though her work was praised in antiquity, historians writing about the empress disparaged her poetry as "laborious" or "uncouth and ignorant."
+The majority of attention has been from Italian scholars, particularly Claudio Bevegni.
+There has been increased attention to Eudocia's poetry in English scholarship, though writing about the Martyrdom is still scarce.

 The Hamat Gader poem

 The poem inscribed on the baths at Hamat Gader was very short, and can be included here, as evidence of her hexameter writing style.
 The poem was inscribed so visitors could read it as they went into the pool.

 The line "Of the Empress Eudocia" flanked by two crosses is set above the poem.
 This title line was added after the carving of the main inscription, making room for some doubt whether the poem was indeed authored by Eudocia.
 Clibanus is the name given to the source of the hot water.
 After praising his qualities and those of his many springs ("the thousandfold swell"), the poem enumerates "four-fold four", thus sixteen different parts of the bath complex, fourteen of which bear a name; these names include Hygieia (the pagan goddess of health), a whole range of pagan personal names, "holy Elijah" referring to the prophet, and two refer to Christians – a nun and a patriarch.